fljdin/fljdin.github.io/content/en/posts/2022-06-29-draw-me-an-abstract-tree.md

 Content of the `config` table is under the logic and could be critical when constructing a syntactically correct `INSERT` statement.
-In addition, in the more than likely event that my needs are getting finer, this procedural code will getting more complexe and finally may encounter troubles in maintenance and scalability.
+In addition, in the more than likely event that my needs are getting finer, this procedural code will getting more complex and finally may encounter troubles in maintenance and scalability.

-Talking to one of my [colleagues][13] about the obvious complications that were growing in my prototype, he advices me to turn to a more advanced concept and make my code more modular using a new abstraction level, aforementioned **AST** pattern.
+Talking to one of my [colleagues][13] about the obvious complications that were growing in my prototype, he advised me to turn to a more advanced concept and make my code more modular using a new abstraction level, aforementioned **AST** pattern.
 This method is entirely based on a tree representation of a complex object that we can manipulate and design easily.